yiochou/Resume/README.md

 ## Summary

-- 3+ years of experience in backend development, including programing, database schema design, and performance tuning.
+- 3+ years of experience in backend development, including programming, database schema design, troubleshooting, application development, and performance optimizing.
-- Have solid experience in Node.js.
+- Solid experience in Node.js.
 Ability to write maintainable and readable code that follows SOLID principles.
-- Hands-on experience of both relational database and NoSQL.
-Ability to design corresponding schema according to their features, and create reasonable indice.
+- The ability to break down requirements to minor tasks and implement these tasks on time.
-- Hands-on experience with GCP and K8S to develop, monitor and deploy applications.
+- Hands-on experience in building appliaction from scratch.
-- Hands-on experience of frontend development, including React and Redux.
+- Challenge enjoying and being responsible at work.

 ---